CyberFlameGO/svnpython/Doc/library/unittest.rst

       *second*.

-      In addition, if *first* and *second* are the exact same type and one of list, tuple, dict, set, frozenset or unicode or any type that a subclass registers with :meth:`addTypeEqualityFunc` the type specific equality function will be called in order to generate a more useful default error message.
+      In addition, if *first* and *second* are the exact same type and one of list, tuple, dict, set, frozenset or str or any type that a subclass registers with :meth:`addTypeEqualityFunc` the type specific equality function will be called in order to generate a more useful default error message.

-      .. versionchanged:: 2.7
+      .. versionchanged:: 3.1
          Added the automatic calling of type specific equality function.

+      .. versionchanged:: 3.2
+         :meth:`assertMultiLineEqual` added as the default type equality function for comparing strings.

-      .. deprecated:: 2.7
+      .. deprecated:: 3.1
          :meth:`failUnlessEqual`; use :meth:`assertEqual`.

-   .. method:: assertNotEqual(first, second[, msg])
+   .. method:: assertNotEqual(first, second, msg=None)
-               failIfEqual(first, second[, msg])
+               failIfEqual(first, second, msg=None)

       Test that *first* and *second* are not equal.
 If the values do compare equal, the test will fail with the explanation given by *msg*, or